wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 The other student should examine young and old sections of the outer zone of the stem.

-b)  Observe in the young outer zone section –
+Observe in the young outer zone section –

- i\) the mature fibre bundles already developed at the periphery of the stem;
+- the mature fibre bundles already developed at the periphery of the stem;

- ii\) the large number of immature vascular bundles in which all cells are thin-walled;
+- the large number of immature vascular bundles in which all cells are thin-walled;

- iii\) a few large bundles with mature xylem and phloem that connected the central vascular bundles with the leaves;
+- a few large bundles with mature xylem and phloem that connected the central vascular bundles with the leaves;

- iv\) the parenchymatous ground tissue between the bundles.
+- the parenchymatous ground tissue between the bundles.

  Score the number of vascular bundles (mature and immature) in each of **two separate fields** under X10 and calculate the average and transform this to bundles per cm2 (see ‘a’ above).

-b)  Observe in the mature outer zone section –
+Observe in the mature outer zone section –

- i\) the absence of any cambial layer;
+- the absence of any cambial layer;

- ii\) the development of large fibre caps on the vascular bundles;
+- the development of large fibre caps on the vascular bundles;

- iii\) the mature metaxylem in all bundles;
+- the mature metaxylem in all bundles;

- iv\) the nature of the ground tissue between the bundles.
+- the nature of the ground tissue between the bundles.

- Score the number of vascular bundles per X4 field for **two such fields** and transform

- the average to bundles per cm2 (see ‘b’ above).
+ Score the number of vascular bundles per X4 field for **two such fields** and transform the average to bundles per cm2 (see ‘b’ above).

  Enter results in the individual result sheet provided

- - Determine by what factor the volume of tissue has increased in the outer zone?
+ Determine by what factor the volume of tissue has increased in the outer zone?

-\vspace*{3\baselineskip}
+\vspace*{6\baselineskip}

-- Is there a significantly greater increase in volume in the central zone during sustained primary growth, or does the tissue increase uniformly across the diameter of the stem?
+ Is there a significantly greater increase in volume in the central zone during sustained primary growth, or does the tissue increase uniformly across the diameter of the stem?

-\vspace*{3\baselineskip}
+\vspace*{6\baselineskip}

-##PLANT IDENTIFICATION
+## PLANT IDENTIFICATION

  Complete the exercise(s) assigned from the plant identification section at the end of the manual.